davidmogar/quizzer-php/README.md

 Quizzer is a command line application and can be executed with the next options:
 - `-a <arg>`: Sets the URL to the answers file.
 - `-h`: Show the help message of the app.
-- `-o`: Indicate that we want to retrive the output of the action on the standard output.
+- `-o <arg>`: Generate output in the specified format (json or xml)"
 - `-q <arg>`: Sets the URL to the questions file.
+- `-s`: Show questions statistics.
 - `-t <arg>`: Validate assessments in a tests file.

+As an example, the command `quizzer.php -q questions.json -a answers.json -o xml -s` will generate grades and statistics for the given assessment data and will show the result as xml files in the standard output.

 ##Web service